 Apple cider vinegar

-Little research has looked into whether apple cider vinegar can remove skin tags.
+There is little research into whether apple cider vinegar can remove skin tags.

-However, watch for skin irritation and stop using it if any signs of a reaction occur.
+However, a person should watch for skin irritation and stop using it if any signs of a reaction occur.
 Apple cider vinegar is very acidic and can cause chemical burns.
-Do not use it near the eyes.
+Avoid using it near the eyes.

 Anecdotal reports suggest that people can use liquid iodine to remove skin tags.
-There is little scientific evidence of this, however.
+However, there is little scientific evidence of this.

 Anyone who wants to try should first protect the skin surrounding the tag by applying petroleum jelly or coconut oil to it.
 Next, soak a Q-tip in iodine and spread the liquid across the tag.
 Cover the area with a bandage until the iodine has dried.

-Repeat this treatment twice a day until the tag drops off.
+Repeat this treatment twice per day until the tag drops off.

 Cutting or clipping

-It can be tempting to cut or clip off a skin tag with a sharp blade, nail clippers, or scissors.
+Cutting or clipping off a skin tag with a sharp blade, nail clippers, or scissors can be tempting.
 Only do this with the approval of a healthcare professional, and cleanse the skin and the tool thoroughly to prevent infection.

 Also, do not cut or clip off medium or large tags — doing so can cause bleeding.
 Tags usually measure anywhere from a few millimeters to 2 inches in width.